-From a technology standpoint, a unified agent desktop can provide agents in the contact center with a complete view of the customer so that they don’t have to ask a customer multiple questions.
+From a technology standpoint, a unified associate desktop can provide associates in the contact center with a complete view of the customer so that they don’t have to ask a customer multiple questions.

 CS: What are some ways in which companies can better use customer data from different channel interactions to provide customers with more intelligent care experiences?

 OM: Segmentation analysis can help place customers in different clusters based on age group, common products they’ve purchased, and other attributes that can be used to identify common qualities of buyers in each segment.
 This would be complemented with use of analytics to identify trends and correlations as well as do root cause analysis.
 We also see savvy organizations incorporating predictive analytics that helps them predict, for instance, whether they can expect more sales to come from a particular customer group with a new product launch.

 This data and analytics can help companies become more intelligent in how they interact and target customers.